 Philadelphia may be one of America’s most historic cities but don’t rule out Philly’s third wave coffee scene.
 Read on to discover the best Philadelphia coffee shops serving cappuccinos, espressos and pour overs.

 Philadelphia holds a special place in our hearts when it comes to coffee.
 It’s the city where we progressed from coffee’s second wave to its third and current wave.
-It’s also where we became addicted to flat whites, cappuccinos and the occasional pour over.
+It’s also where we became addicted to flat whites, cappuccinos and the occasional pour over back in 2010.

 Today, more than a decade later, the city is literally percolating with specialty shops and roasteries.
 Sure, many Philly locals remain loyal to the coffee brewed at Wawa and Dunkin Donuts.
 This guide isn’t for those people.
 It’s for people like us who truly appreciate the experience of drinking great tasting coffee in communal settings.